joinpursuit/Pursuit-Core-iOS-PhotoJournal-Assignment/README.md

 # Pursuit-Core-iOS-PhotoJournal-Assignment
 PhotoJournal app uses the user's camera or photo library to create photo journals.
 App persist user's photo journals to the documents directory via FileManager.

+## Github

+- create your own repo
+- commit often to your repo
+- submit your final repo link to canvas

 ## Requirements:

 - use a collection view to display photo journals